libigl/libigl.github.io/docs/tutorial.md

 freedom.
 This brings performance, but in some situations limits behavior too much.
 In such cases one can use the skinning subspace to build an effective clustering of rotation edge-sets for a traditional ARAP optimization: forgoing the subspace substitution.
-This has an two-fold effect.
+This has a two-fold effect.
 The cost of the rotation fitting, local step drastically reduces, and the deformations are "regularized" according the clusters.
 From a high level point of view, if the clusters are derived from skinning weights, then they will discourage bending,